Magnetogenesis in Higgs-Starobinsky inflation: The Higgs-Starobinsky model of inflation

 For the three parameters of the model, $\xi_{h}$, $\xi_{s}$, $\lambda$ one can impose the following constraints \cite{Ema:2017,Gorbunov:2018}: \begin{itemize} \item in order to remain in the perturbative regime during preheating,

 \item in order to provide the correct amplitude of primordial scalar perturbations

-where $A_{s}\approx 2\times 10^{-9}$ is the amplitude of the scalar power spectrum, measured by Planck Collaboration \cite{Planck:2018-infl}, $N_{\ast}\simeq 50-60$ is the number of $e$-foldings before the end of inflation, when the pivot scale of the CMB spectrum crosses the horizon. \end{itemize}
+where $A_{s}\approx 2\times 10^{-9}$ is the amplitude of the scalar power spectrum, measured by the Planck Collaboration \cite{Planck:2018-infl}, $N_{\ast}\simeq 50-60$ is the number of $e$-foldings before the end of inflation, when the pivot scale of the CMB spectrum crosses the horizon. \end{itemize}

 For $\lambda\sim 0.01$ and $\xi_{h}$, $\xi_{s}$ which satisfy the above-mentioned constraints, the inflationary dynamics is effectively the same as in single-field inflation.
-As has been checked, for different initial conditions the Higgs field $h$ quickly rolls down into one of the valleys $\pm h_{min}(\phi)$ and then the slow-roll phase occurs along this valley.
+Indeed, in Ref.~\cite{Ema:2017} it was discussed and confirmed numerically that for $\xi_h \gg 1$ the effective mass of modes orthogonal to the valley $h=\pm h_{min}(\phi)$ is much larger than the Hubble parameter during inflation.
+As a result, for different initial conditions the Higgs field $h$ quickly rolls down into one of the valleys $\pm h_{min}(\phi)$ and then the slow-roll phase occurs along this valley.
+As one can easily conclude from Eq.~(\ref{constraint}), unless the parameter $\xi_s$ is fine tuned to take the value $2\times 10^9$ (which corresponds to the case of pure Starobinsky inflation), the parameter $\xi_h$ is much larger than unity.
+Therefore, for the interesting region in the parameter space the motion orthogonal to the valley is strongly suppressed.

 Assuming that relation (\ref{hmin}) holds, the effective action for the field $\phi$ takes the form:

 The second term in the square brackets is always subdominant in comparison to unity during inflation.
 Indeed, the coefficient of this term can be represented as